austinzheng/austinzheng.github.io/_posts/2015-01-06-learning-haskell-pt-1.md

 The first line indicates that we are declaring a function named `addOne`.
 This function takes in a single `Integer` argument and returns an `Integer`.

-The second line indicates that for any input to our function, which we'll call `n`, we will return `n + 1`.
+The second line indicates that for any input to our function, we will refer to this input as `n`, and we will return `n + 1`.

 Note that the `=` is being used in its mathematical sense: we are saying that anywhere in our program we have `addOne n`, we can replace it with `n + 1` and get the exact same result.
 This is an example of referential transparency in action, since our function always returns the same value for a given input.